-The D-HH Systems Quality Committee supports building systems and removing barriers to deliver evidence-based care for all D-HH patients with opioid use disorder, including screening to identify patients and offering immediate access to medication treatment and counseling with longitudinal follow-up.
+The Dartmouth Health system Quality Committee supports building systems and removing barriers to deliver evidence-based care for all Dartmouth Health patients with opioid use disorder, including screening to identify patients and offering immediate access to medication treatment and counseling with longitudinal follow-up.

 - Long-term treatment with one of three FDA-approved medications is the most effective approach to opioid use disorder (OUD).
 Opioid agonist treatment (OAT-buprenorphine and methadone) results in a 70% reduction in all-cause mortality compared with detox, and dramatic improvements in function/quality of life.
 Naltrexone monthly injection is another option for selected patients.